Selena Quintanilla Beautifully Portrayed In The Netflix Series, Continues To Inspire The World

-Watching Selena come alive through Christian Serrattos performance filled my heart with so much joy.
+Watching Selena come alive through Christian Serrattos performance in The Netflix Series filled my heart with so much joy.

 In this interview with Suzette Quintanilla, she notes that she and her family loved Christian’s performance as well and that they were quite impressed with how well everyone was cast.

-Moises Zamora, the screenplay writer, and his team of writers gave us so many gems throughout the series.
+Moises Zamora was the screenplay writer, and his team included:

 - Claudia Forestieri